 Fortunately after a brief closing by inspectors, it was determined that the damage done to the span was not severe enough to force closing of the bridge.
 The innermost lanes of the Cochrane-Africatown Bridge reopened to traffic on August 31, 2005.
 Repair estimates were less than $1 million,6 and all work completed by the end of 2005.11

 The Bankhead Tunnel was closed during the height of the storm but reopened following Katrina’s departure.
 The Wallace Tunnel suffered minor flooding and remained open to at least one lane of traffic per direction in the wake of the departing storm.
 ALDOT crews quickly repaired travel lanes along Battleship Causeway eroded by the storm surge.
 All lanes were reopened by September 2, 2005.
-The Exit 30 eastbound on-ramp to Interstate 10 however was closed for a year as five concrete bridge spans associated with ramp were destroyed.7,8
+The entrance ramp from Exit 30 eastbound to eastbound Interstate 10 however was closed for a year as five concrete bridge spans associated with ramp were destroyed.7,8

 While Dauphin Island suffered tremendous damage, the causeway linking the barrier island to South Mobile County reopened to two lanes of traffic on September 2, 2005.8 80% of the homes of Dauphin Island were complete destroyed or suffered major damage due to the winds and surge of Hurricane Katrina.